magicicada/cp/course_documents/course_info_readme.md

 - be a reasonable human being
 - be as transparent and clear as possible with material and assessment methods
 - be as prepared as I can
-    - but please be generous - this is a course reboot
+    - but please be generous - I try to run the course reasonably interactively
 - respond to contact within two weekdays unless I am away/sick/etc
     - sometimes this might be to ask you to save the question for a Wednesday session
 - give feedback within the School's standard timeframe